NSAWTraining/GithubProjectManagement/sandbox/Melissa_Haltuch.md

 >
 👨‍👧‍👧ish:
 >
-How do we build table.
-Use .rmd and the cable or cable extended package
+How do we build table from .csv.
+Use .rmd and the cable or cable extended package with an rcode chunk to format

 Text with **bold**, _italic_, and [hyper-linked](https://ww2.amstat.org/meetings/wsds/2022/index.cfm) text.
 Use the `preview` button in editing mode to see what your text looks like while you are editing.